OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/repo_guide/docs.rst

 OpenMDAO Tagging Tool
 ~~~~~~~~~~~~~~~~~~~~~

-OpenMDAO's docs have a custom script that preprocesses all the .rst files in a set of Sphinx documentation, and creates
+OpenMDAO's docs have a custom script that preprocesses all the .rst files found within a set of Sphinx documentation, and creates
 a custom blog-like tagging system that helps organize and cross-reference docs.

 The script finds occurrences of the .. tags:: directive and sets up the structure of the tags directory.
 One file
-is created for each subject tag, that file contains links to each instance of the tag throughout the docs.
+is created for each subject tag, and that file contains links to each instance of the tag throughout the docs.

 :code:`from openmdao.docs.utils import preprocess_tags.py`